Join The Team

 About Community Music Center (CMC): Community Music Center’s mission is to make high quality music accessible to people of all ages, backgrounds and abilities, regardless of financial means.
 We’re committed to centering equity and inclusion in our programs and across all aspects of our organization.
 We are a nonprofit institution founded in 1921 with branches in the Mission District, Richmond Districts, and at partnership sites throughout San Francisco serving 3,400 students annually.

 Application Process: Email a resume and cover letter to: cmcfacultyopenings@sfcmc.org.
-Please include “CMC Piano Faculty Position” in the subject of your email.
+Please include “CMC Neighborhood Choir Director Position” in the subject of your email.
+In the cover letter, please share what styles of music you are most rooted in/familiar with and what language(s) you speak.
 Only those being considered will be contacted.
 No phone calls, please.
 CMC is an equal opportunity employer.

 Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.